MSecure/contact-tracing-us/COVID Alert ND & WY_v1.2/README.md

  - Service
     - Permission: android.permission.BIND_JOB_SERVICE [android:exported=true]
     - Permission: android.permission.DUMP [android:exported=true]
-    - Possibly false positive bacause the above permissions are only used by Android System; and we assume that the system is not malicious.
+    - False positive bacause the above permissions are only used by Android System; and we assume that the system is not malicious.

 <!-- ###
 Sidenotes: It looks like BIND_JOB_SERVICE and DUMP are requested without declared in the Manifest